MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 }

 # Once the batch task is complete, get the execution records by index from
+# the batch results object, 'batchRes'.
+This object is the service output.
-# the results 'batchRes'. totalItemCount = # of records in data.
+# totalItemCount = # of records in data.

 # For every record, return these four results:
 for(i in seq(batchRes$totalItemCount)) {